joelburton/ubermelon_webapp/README.md

 We'll do all of our work on the `melon_details.html` page because it's easier, but because the summary shows on every page, we'll move it to the base template when we've got it working.

+In general, if our javascript techniques are used to change the display in response to some interaction, then AJAX is changing the display in response to the server sending more data to the browser.
+The only question is, how do we induce the server to send more data?

+When building an AJAX interaction, it is best to approach the problem as before: build the HTML _without_ any javascript at first.

 ###The HTML
 The HTML here is much more straightforward than before, we simply need a div with the id `cart` styled roughly as follows: